Nort721/EncryptionKeyGenerator/README.md

 is low but it is safer and I at least prefer launching this app and instantly having a key instead of opening a website.

-I thought why not share this quick app in case you have the same perferrece as I am, you can view the source here and if you don't trust me you can compile it yourself.
+I thought why not share this quick app in case you have the same perferrece as mine, you can view the source here and if you don't trust me you can compile it yourself.